jmate03/CSCE580/Quiz-2/docs/answer-comments.md

 For example:
 `10/7/25, 4:46 PM Jell-O Marshmallow Fondant : 3 Steps (with Pictures) - Instructables
 https://www.instructables.com/Jell-O-Marshmallow-Fondant/ 1/5  `
 As I believe they are not relevant to the content of the recipe.

+### Final Questions
+Q1: Full does well as with partial the AI would deviate from the desired output fairly often, likely due to the limited memory.
+Q2: N/A, did not finish